+UC Essay Prompt 3 - Melissa

+Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
+How has this challenge affected your academic achievement?
+(350 words)

 Executing serves was one of the most nerve-wracking tasks to nail during my time in the school volleyball team, especially that one moment in the Tunas Muda Volleyball Cup.
-The looks of disappointment from my teammates and coach once the ball fell outside the line was a bitter pill - but [ceritain gimana km liat mereka support km utk move on and this is your first step to acceptance]
+The looks of disappointment from my teammates and coach once the ball fell outside the line was a bitter pill

 Even though I had failed, my teammates told me to not dwell on it and just shrug it off.
 By the end of the match, I was disappointed, upset, and angry.
 I worked hard to get in the starting volleyball team, and yet I failed to perform when it was most important.
 After the competition, I learned to accept my failure.
 However, I still asked myself for a long time, “Why did I fail?”
 However, the more I asked this question, the farther I felt from the answer.
 Eventually, I looked at my teammates and observed them while they played.
 I noticed that they rarely failed and were always able to perform in any situation.
 I tried comparing myself to them to see the difference that caused them to succeed and me to fail.
 After a while, I realized what I had lacked.
 While my friends practiced consistently for more than 4 times a week, I often couldn’t attend every volleyball practice because of other commitments.
 No matter what, my other teammates would regularly attend practice and give their all.
 Since I didn’t practice as much as my other teammates, I was unable to perform well consistently.
 If I had practiced a serve over a hundred times, my teammates would have practiced it over two hundred times already.
 I realized that what I needed was consistency, I needed to diligently go to every practice every week regardless of other things.
 Instead of moping around and being sad about the situation I was in, this was something I could actually improve upon.
 At the end of the day, this experience taught me to be diligent and consistent, not only in volleyball but other aspects of life.